 Detail of Squirl’s ‘Astro Fox’.

-This wall was created as part of the ‘Colour The Capital’ project from the Forest Recycling Project who in conjunction with Global Street Art, are set to brighten up run down community spaces with a series of nine street art murals around East London.
+This wall was created as part of the ‘Colour The Capital’ project from the Forest Recycling Project who are set to brighten up run down community spaces with a series of nine street art murals around East London.
 This is the second large scale mural in the project with the first work being created in Dalston by Pixel Pancho (covered here).